 This website seeks to express the voice of a large number of NNSW Conference members, pastors, and administrators in preparation for Session 2019.
 This website has in no way been solicited by any NNSW Conference employee, Justin Lawman or David Asscherick.
 This website seeks only to inform the wider Conference in preparation for Session 2019, not to lobby for any individual or group.

 In 2015, after being publicly criticised in The Australian - a national newspaper - for mishandling a child sexual abuse case at Brisbane Adventist College, Jorge Munoz stated that, 'This is a time to learn and to improve.
 I encourage church members to keep praying at this time, and for God to give us a boldness like never before to make sure we have good processes and procedures in place, and that we follow and implement them well.'
 Many members are wanting to encourage Jorge Munoz to consider his own words and lead in a Christ-like manner as the AUC President.
-Because of a string of other unresolved matters that have recently shone a light on the AUC mismanaging major issues (including a significant financial fraud), many have labelled current AUC leadership as 'unethical' and even 'corrupt'.
+Because of a string of other unresolved matters that have recently shone a light on the AUC mismanaging major issues (including a significant financial fraud that was first reported in 2014 to the AUC, and still remains unresolved), many have labelled current AUC leadership as 'unethical' and even 'corrupt'.

 'Any church or conference/mission officer or leader attempting to control the votes of a group of delegates would be considered disqualified from holding office.'